hashicorp/terraform-provider-azuread/docs/resources/application_pre_authorized.md

 terraform import azuread_application_pre_authorized.example 00000000-0000-0000-0000-000000000000/preAuthorizedApplication/11111111-1111-1111-1111-111111111111
 ```

--> **NOTE:** This ID format is unique to Terraform and is composed of the authorizing application's object ID, the string "preAuthorizedApplication" and the authorized application's application ID (client ID) in the format `{ObjectId}/preAuthorizedApplication/{ApplicationId}`.
+-> This ID format is unique to Terraform and is composed of the authorizing application's object ID, the string "preAuthorizedApplication" and the authorized application's application ID (client ID) in the format `{ObjectId}/preAuthorizedApplication/{ApplicationId}`.